-Stephen Rawlings, MD, PhD - Dr. Rawlings has a PhD in HIV-1 latency and techniques for studying and eradicating HIV-1 reservoirs as well as an MD.
-Dr. Rawlings will assist in the virologic evaluations of samples collected in the Last Gift Cohort as well as medical records review of participants under the direct supervision of Drs.
-Smith and Little.
+Stephen Rawlings, MD, PhD Rawlings has a PhD in HIV-1 latency and techniques for studying and eradicating HIV-1 reservoirs as well as an MD.
+Dr. Rawlings will assist in the virologic evaluations of samples collected in the Last Gift Cohort.